robert/robert.github.com/_posts/2018-05-07-programming-projects-for-advanced-beginners-ascii-art.md

 The solution is to add some code to shrink your image before you build your initial pixel matrix.
 All sensible image processing libraries should have a way to resize an image before converting it to pixels - have a look in your library's documentation.
 Use trial and error to work out the largest image that you can display on your terminal.

 After pausing to pat yourself on the back, send me an email with what you found easy, what you found confusing, whether you got stuck anywhere, and what you'd like more explanation of in the future.
 If there's anything you'd find helpful to go over in person over Skype, please let me know.
-I'm trying to understand how to make advanced-beginner projects like this as useful as possible, and there's a very high probability we'll be able to find some time to talk.
-After sending that email (seriously, send it), compose yourself and venture boldly into the extensions section.
+I'm going to be making more advanced-beginner projecs like this, and I'd like to understand how to make them as useful as possible.
+After sending that email (seriously, send it) and signing up for my mailing list at the bottom of this page (do that too), compose yourself and venture boldly into the extensions section.

 # Extensions